semka95/rootless-gitea-compose/README.md

 ```

 With this configuration ssh works on `2222` port without any additional steps.
 Caution!!!
 If you have recent `OpenSSH`, you wouldn't be able to pull repositories using `ssh` if you have `rsa` key.
-For more information
+For more information check second link.

 ### Links
 - [Grovbox theme](https://github.com/perpetualCreations/gruvbox-gitea)